CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 - **Soft Delete:** Implement soft deletion by marking records as deleted (e.g., using an `IsDeleted` flag) and filtering them out via global query filters.

 ---
-# 🚀 ExecuteUpdate and ExecuteDelete in .NET Development: A Comprehensive Guide
+# 🚀 ExecuteUpdate and ExecuteDelete in .NET Development
 ## 📌 Introduction
 In **Entity Framework Core (EF Core) 7** and later, two powerful methods—**`ExecuteUpdate`** and **`ExecuteDelete`**—enable high-performance, set-based update and delete operations directly in the database.
 These methods allow modifying or removing multiple records in a **single** database round trip, reducing memory overhead and significantly improving efficiency.
 This guide explores their characteristics, use cases, and implementation with examples, tables, and diagrams.